Efforia: 2022 and 2023 seasons

 Efforia started his 2022 season with the Osaka Hai.
 However, he finished at 9th place behind Potager after he hit his head on the gate.
 He then went on to run in the Takarazuka Kinen as planned, with him being the most favored, but wound up losing behind Titleholder at 6th place.
 Efforia would go on to take a break for nearly 6 months before coming back to run in the Arima Kinen for the second time, of which he finished at 5th place behind Equinox.

 Efforia would start his 2023 season with his first Grade-2 race in his career at the Kyoto Kinen, and was the second most favored behind Do Deuce.
-However, he was unable to finish the race as Efforia sufferd atrial fibrillation.
+However, he was unable to finish the race as Efforia suffered atrial fibrillation.
 Two days after the race; Efforia's owner, Carrot Club, announced that the horse will be retired to stand stud at the Shadai Stallion Station.